cloudamqp/terraform-provider-cloudamqp/docs/resources/instance.md

 to this resource and populate `subscription_id` with a CloudAMQP instance identifier from another already existing instance.

+~> `rmq_version` argument is required when doing this action.
+Must match the broker version of the dedicated instance to be copied from.

 Then add the settings to be copied over to the new dedicated instance.
-Settings that can be copied [alarms, config, definitions, firewall, logs, metrics, plugins]
+Settings that can be copied

-~> `rmq_version` argument is required when doing this action.
-Must match the RabbitMQ version of the dedicated instance to be copied from.
+### Settings supported by LavinMQ

+***Allowed values:*** alarms, definitions, firewall, metrics

 <details>
   <summary>